 Unfortunately, that’s exactly the problem that the majority of SEOs have with:

-- Many SEOs can’t implement Schema themselves.
+- Many can’t implement schema themselves.
 They have to rely on the dev teams to do it (which often results in waiting for months on end to get this done.)

-- They also struggle with reporting on the impact of having Schema implemented.
+- They struggle with reporting on the impact of having schema.
 SEOs find it hard to prove the value of implementing the Schema (and as a result, also find it difficult to get buy-in from other teams to prioritize the process.)

-- SEO teams can’t maintain the health of the Schema markup, something that’s especially important given how quickly the markup evolves (and how complex it becomes.)
+- Teams can’t maintain the health of the schema markup, something that’s especially important given how quickly the markup evolves (and how complex it becomes.)